HelixNGC7293/DeforumStableDiffusionLocal/README.md

 You can also load customized dreambooth models by putting your model file on the `./models` folder, and replace the `--model` parameter with the new model name.

-Here are some extra examples for your reference, you can create your own txt file based on these templates!
+Here are some extra examples for your reference.
+You can easily create your own txt file based on these templates!

 - 1. For generate still images:
 ```